JackyFWong/JackyFWong.github.io/beyond/src/chapter_2.md

 My response: “Well, once you add everything together, it would seem as if that is the case.
 Not like there’s anything else here.”
 Speechless, the adventurers continued to listen.
-“By the looks on your faces, no, I only realized that I am your proverbial grail of a weapon a bit ago.
+“By the looks on your faces, no, I only realized that I am your proverbial grail of a weapon a few minutes ago.

 “Really, I am flattered by all of the stories you lot have been telling.
 A lot of fairy tales are based in truth, I will have you know.
 It’s just that mortals often miss important details and exaggerate others.
 Although, it has been a long time since I flattened an army.”

 “Ah… By Europa’s luck.
-And we’ve nursed our target back to health,” Ashryn retorted.
+And we’ve _nursed_ our target back to health,” Ashryn retorted.
 Their donations, at that point, have allowed me to regain my regeneration abilities, evident by the elf’s gesture at my new arm.
 “How are we supposed to drag a vampire back to the Church when they can kill us at a